sgolovine/fav.sh/code/README.md

 ## Debugging

 Redux - This project ships with Redux devtools.
 Press ctrl + p to toggle the  redux panel.
 Note this panel is only included in the development version

+## Contributing

+Feel free to check out this projects [TODO](TODO.md) to get a sense of things that need to be done.
+From there feel free to open a pull request.
+For non-technical users I really appreciate bug reports.